 - Undertake work on resilience policies, programmes, investments and innovations

-- Commit to work together on collaborative actions around GRP’s value additions
+- Commit to work together on initiatives around GRP’s areas of work

 - Participate and contribute to GRP meetings, events and/or products

 - Support GRP by being an engaged partner which could include sharing information on resilience and/or provision of resources